intel/rohd-website/docs/_blog/2025-10-27-ai-accelerated-agile-design.md

 ## A Caching Request Response Channel

 Our LLM was also able to quickly build a buffered form of the `RequestResponseChannel`, inserting FIFOs where the wires are.
-It learned the basics of ready/valid interface testing using this component and was well prepared to move on to the more complex caching form shown here.
+It learned the basics of ready/valid interface testing using this component and was well-prepared to move on to the more complex caching form shown here.

 {:refdef: style="text-align: center;"}
 <!-- markdownlint-disable-next-line MD034 -->
 ![plru]({{ site.baseurl }}/assets/images/ai-accelerated-agile-design/CachedRequestResponseChannel.png){:width="500px"}
 {: refdef}

-The caching form has fairly simple rules for data flow and we captured them in as short an English language description as we thought necessary to cover all data flow.
+The caching form has fairly simple rules for data flow, and we captured them in as short an English language description as we thought necessary to cover all data flow.

 >
 Upstream address requests that miss the cache are passed downstream and stored in a CAM.
 Request hits are stored in the response FIFO to send as an upstream response.
 Downstream responses are paired with their matching address based on id lookup in the CAM to store in the cache and are also added to the response FIFO.

 This description was the starting point for our first prompt for the LLM (below) after which we used directed tests to iron out any corner conditions that were not clearly understood, or where our own understanding evolved after seeing first attempts by the LLM.

 At all times we had a running implementation: the LLM was quite good at creating correct syntax on both implementation and testing side, and made minor mistakes on semantics, like when to sample a combinational signal in a test.
 Very few iterations were needed to correct the LLM and drive new features without redirecting the LLM on basics.

 Here is the prompt we used to generate an initial form of our component, after which we used a sequence of prompts to test the component and resolve ambiguities in the specification until the component can pass the tests we proposed.

 >
 This is a ROHD component that inherits from the RequestResponseChannelBase and caches address requests.
 >
-Internally this component would check if the upstream request address is in an address/data Cache and if so, it would add an entry to a response ReadyValidFifo that comprises the Id and data to eventually return through the upstream response.
+Internally this component would check if the upstream request address is in an address/data Cache and if so, it would add an entry to a response ReadyValidFifo that comprises the id and data to eventually return through the upstream response.
 >
-If the address is not in the cache, It would store the request in a FullyAssociativeCache (or Cam) with Id as tag and the address as data and forward the request to the downstream request interface.
+If the address is not in the cache, It would store the request in a FullyAssociativeCache (or Cam) with id as tag and the address as data and forward the request to the downstream request interface.
 The upstream request blocks on a hit if either the FIFO is not ready or the downstream response is valid and needs to store the response in the FIFO.
 On a miss it blocks if the downstream FullyAssociativeCache is full.
 >
 The downstream response interface blocks if the response FIFO is not ready.
-Once the downstream response interface is valid, its response Id is tag-matched in the FullyAssociativeCache (or Cam) to find the address associated with the Id.
+Once the downstream response interface is valid, its response id is tag-matched in the FullyAssociativeCache (or Cam) to find the address associated with the id.
 It would pair that with the data on the response interface and store that in the cache.
 It would also push an entry onto the response Fifo containing the id and data from downstream.

 ### Initial LLM generated Tests